gardener/dependency-watchdog/docs/concepts/probestatus.md

 ### Probe failure identification

-DWD probe can either be a success or it could be return an error.
 An error returned from a probe run can be categorized into two types:

 **Transient Errors**
 These errors are transient in nature and its assumed that in subsequent runs of the probe these errors will not be seen.
 Currently the following errors fall under this category: